 We have significant long-lived tangible and intangible assets, including goodwill and intangible assets with indefinite lives, which are susceptible to valuation adjustments as a result of changes in various factors or conditions.
-The most significant long-lived tangible and intangible assets are fixed assets, developed technology, customer relationships, patents, and trademarks and trademanes.
-All finite-lived intangible assets are amortized based upon patterns in which the economic benefits of customer relationships are expected to be utilized.
-The values of intangible assets, with the exception of goodwill and intangible assets with indefinite lives, were initially determined by a risk-adjusted, discounted cash flow approach.
+The most significant long-lived tangible and intangible assets are fixed assets, developed technology, customer relationships, patents, and trademarks and tradenames.
+We amortize all finite-lived intangible assets based upon patterns in which we expect to utilize the economic benefits of customer relationships.
+With the exception of goodwill and intangible assets with indefinite lives, we initially determine the values of intangible assets by a risk-adjusted, discounted cash flow approach.
 We assess the potential impairment of identifiable intangible assets and fixed assets whenever events or changes in circumstances indicate that the carrying values may not be recoverable and at least annually.
 Factors we consider important, which could trigger an impairment of such assets, include the following:

-- significant underperformance relative to historical or projected future operating results; - significant changes in the manner of or use of the acquired assets or the strategy for our overall business; - · significant negative industry or economic trends; - · significant decline in our stock price for a sustained period; and - · a decline in our market capitalization below net book value
+- significant underperformance relative to historical or projected future operating results; - significant changes in the manner of or use of the acquired assets or the strategy for our overall business; - significant negative industry or economic trends: - · significant decline in our stock price for a sustained period; and - · a decline in our market capitalization below net book value.